-MGSE's Master of Teaching program has unprecedented access to some of the world’s leading educational academics and schools of thought.
+The Faculty of Education's Master of Teaching program has unprecedented access to some of the world’s leading educational academics and schools of thought.
 Its reputation attracts incredible teacher candidates who are equally invested in both systemic social issues and individual student learning.
 Combined in one classroom (virtual or face-to-face), the program facilitates an opportunity to learn from the best of the best in Australia.
-This is the most valuable and rewarding aspect of the Master of Teaching at the MGSE.
+This is the most valuable and rewarding aspect of the Master of Teaching.

 Do you mind sharing which scholarship you were awarded?